PlanetDevOps-io/WattTimeAWSBatchDemo/README.md

-# Reduce c02 for AWS Batch with load-shifting
+# Reduce CO2 emissions for AWS Batch with load-shifting

 This application demonstrates the use of the WattTime API to strategically trigger AWS Batch jobs at sustainability-optimized times.
 By doing so, it helps reduce CO2 emissions based on the electrical grid load, ultimately contributing to a more environmentally friendly operation.